UniMath/agda-unimath/src/category-theory/indiscrete-precategories.lagda.md

     is-unital-composition-operation-indiscrete-Precategory
 ```

-### The pregroupoid structure of indiscrete precategories
+#### The pregroupoid structure of the indiscrete precategory associated to a type

 ```agda
 module _